replacing TTAntidenormal code with flush-to-zero Intrinsic functions

 How do we deal with ARM processors (iPhone, BeagleBoard, etc) ?

 According to http://en.wikipedia.org/wiki/SSE3

 On Linux, a CPU can be identified as having SSE3 by the presence of the flag "pni" in /proc/cpuinfo.

 I guess we'll need to do a runtime check of some sort?
 But we don't want to do this every time we check a denormal.
 And we want the denormal code to be inlined, so we don't want to call it through a function pointer.
 Maybe we just check and then fail?
 Or maybe we don't bother checking and the libs will simply fail to load?

-#6 Updated by Tim Place almost 6 years ago
+#6 Updated by Tim Place about 6 years ago

 For reference, I have a fairly crappy Windows machine.
 It looks like it does support SSE3 (and SSSE3 FWIW):